Try this BEAUTIFUL & EASY DIY White and Grey Distressed Chalk Paint Furniture Makeover. With written steps & how to video to help you do it.

 I started with unfinished wood, for this project.
 If you want to get this look on stained or painted furniture, I have some tips to help you do that, after the painting steps.

 Now, let’s get to the steps for this DIY White and Grey Distressed Furniture paint look.

-Watch the DIY White and Grey Distressed Furniture Video Here
+Watch the DIY Chalk Paint Video

 Here’s What You’ll Need